-Bones should be small enough to be chewed and crunched but not so small they they could be swallowed whole.
-Too small bones an be a choking hazard and cause oral trauma.
+Bones should be small enough to be chewed and crunched but not so small that they could be swallowed whole.
+Too small bones can be a choking hazard and cause oral trauma.

 Avoid large, heavy bones (e.g. cannon bones) as they could fracture teeth.

 Never feed cooked bones to your dog or cat, they can splinter easily and are very dangerous.

 Raw meaty bones are not a complete diet on their own.
 To ensure you're feeding a balanced raw diet, we advise adding green tripe, which is a carnivore superfood that aids digestion and should ideally make up a third of a dog's diet.